Canonical Quantization of a Memristive Leaky Integrate-and-Fire Neuron Circuit: Numerical Simulations

 Numerically solving this master equation with the specified conditions, the pinched hysteresis loop in \Cref{fig:q_mem_iv_hyst} is obtained.

-Comparing this to the classical hysteresis loop of \Cref{fig:mem_iv_hyst}, we notice that it has remarkably similar structure and behaviour.
+Comparing this to the classical hysteresis loop of \Cref{fig:mem_iv_hyst}, we notice that it has remarkably similar structure and behavior.
 The differences in the quantum model having not as smooth and consistently drifting memristance is due to the approximations made in the adiabatic and weak coupling classical limits, as can be expected with any quantized model in this limit.
 Another reason is the quantum fluctuations present in the master equation formalism, with creation and annihilation operators being the quantum basis of the energy in the system.
-Nonetheless, the distinctly pinched hysteresis loop form of the quantum $I$-$V$ plane is clear verification of the validity of the model as a true quantum memristor, with a non-zero memory.
-Contrasting with other formulations of quantum memristors, this model is based on a Markovian master equation, and stems from a canonical quantization perspective, rather than phenomenological modelling.
+Additionally, one can see that the scales of the current and voltage are different, with the voltage in the quantum model being a factor of $10^{-3}$ smaller than the classical model, stemming from these losses.
+Nonetheless, the distinctly pinched hysteresis loop in the quantum $I$-$V$ plane is a clear verification of the model's validity as a true quantum memristor with non-zero memory.
+This model also scales directly with the ratios of the capacitance, voltage, and resistance being maintained.
+This stability is similar to the classical model; however, changes to the relative values of these parameters naturally create fluctuations in the model's behavior as a pure memristor.
+Contrasting with other formulations of quantum memristors, this model is based on a Markovian master equation, and stems from a canonical quantization perspective, rather than phenomenological modeling.